 This area of the Broads in particular has very dark skies with the majority of the area being the darkest in the Broads.
-In accordance with policy PODM22, the darkness of the skies will therefore be maintained through addressing potential light pollution arising from proposals.
+In accordance with policy x, the darkness of the skies will therefore be maintained through addressing potential light pollution arising from proposals.

 - Preferred Option: Positive against many environmental objectives as well as wellbeing.
 A ? against tourism because on one hand the controlling of boating activity could be seen as a negative against this objective, but on the other hand, the policy seeks to protect the tranquillity which people may come to the Broads to experience. - No Policy: Not having a policy does not mean that these issues will not be considered or addressed.
 A policy does however provide more certainty.
-With this area being so important for tranquillity, it is prudent to have a policy. - No change to No change to Sites Specifics 2014 version.
-This policy would rate in a similar way to the Preferred Option.
-The difference is: - Removes trial period wording (no effect on scoring) - Refers to light pollution (more positive against ENV11) - Includes the built up part rather than just the more rural part of the area (no effect on scoring, just that the policy refers to a wider area).
+With this area being so important for tranquillity, it is prudent to have a policy.